- A Unique Child

 - active learning – children concentrate and keep on trying if they encounter difficulties, and enjoy achievements

 - creating and thinking critically – children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 Working in Partnership

 We believe that parents and carers are children’s first and most enduring educators.
 Working with parents and carers within the Early Years has a positive impact on children’s development and learning.

 In relation to the importance of communication with parents in the EYFS, The Early Years Foundation Stage (EYFS) seeks to provide ‘partnership’ working between practitioners and parents and carers.
-We endeavour to build ‘relationships’ with parents and carers, keep them up-to-date with their child’s progress, respond to observations that they share through Tapestry, involve them in assessments and support them to guide their child’s development at home.
+We endeavour to build ‘relationships’ with parents and carers, keep them up-to-date with their child’s progress, respond to observations that they share through Tapestry and Class Dojo, involve them in assessments and support them to guide their child’s development at home.

 Over 70% of children’s lives are spent, not in a setting, but with their family and the wider community.
-Therefore, home and community must be recognised as significant learning environments in the lives of children which is why we are keen to share these on Tapestry.
+Therefore, home and community must be recognised as significant learning environments in the lives of children which is why we are keen for these to be shared on Tapestry.

-Through reception, we work to support the children’s growing independence and self-help skills.
-They are positively encouraged to do things for themselves such as getting changed for P.E. and selecting appropriate resources.
+Throughout the reception year, we work to support the children’s growing independence and self-help skills.
+They are positively encouraged to do things for themselves such as taking ownership of their ;earning experiences and selecting appropriate resources.